ICU rehabilitation with virtual reality

 Is there anything she would have preferred to do differently in hindsight?
 ‘Not really, except perhaps that I would have liked to go in this direction earlier!
 Furthermore, an open mind is precisely what is needed for such research; if you are wrong, you have to accept that too.
 Genuine curiosity about what works for the patient and adjusting accordingly; that is important.
 And, of course, gathering people around you who feel the same way.

 The research on rehabilitation using VR and gaming was co-funded by the MCL Innovation Fund.
-Besides Lise Beumeler, Mirthe de Vries (master’s student in Movement Sciences), Carina Bethlehem (MCL intensivist) and Johan van der Meulen (8D Games) were closely involved in the development.
+Besides Lise Beumeler, Mirthe de Vries (master’s student in Movement Sciences), Carina Bethlehem (MCL intensivist) and Johan van der Meulen (8D) were closely involved in the development.
 Read here more or listen to the podcast ‘Global Cast‘ where Lise, Johan en Mirthe were guests.

 Call 058 843 57 57